 A perfect example is the JN5148-EK010,596

-from NXP.
+.
 Supporting 2.4 GHz ZigBee (IEEE 802.15.4) designs, it contains five battery-powered wireless node modules that house temperature, humidity, and light level sensors based on the company’s JN5148

 wireless microcontrollers (Figures 1A and 1B).